When your firm is looking at investing in new tech, how do you choose a solution that will deliver long-term value to your teams?

 Application Analyst

-Effectively Deploy Your Software Solution
+How to Effectively Deploy Your Tool

 Having chosen your desired investment banking software, it’s now time for the deployment phase.
 The implementation and adoption phase can make or break the ROI you get from a new tech investment.
+However, it’s surprising how many investment banks neglect this stage of the software deployment cycle.
+Over two-thirds of investment banks are not currently implementing change management or training initiatives to improve the utilization of their software.

 Step 1: Establish a Project Plan